Teen ‘mastermind’ charged in high-profile Twitter hack

 TAMPA, Fla.
 (WFLA) – A Florida teenager is in jail, accused of being the “mastermind” behind a hack on the social media website Twitter that caused limited access to the site and high-profile accounts, according to jail records and the Hillsborough State Attorney’s Office.

-WFLA is not naming the teen because he is under the age of 18.

-Hillsborough State Attorney Andrew Warren filed 30 felony charges against the teen this week for “scamming people across America” in connection with the Twitter hack that happened on July 15.
-The charges include one count of organized fraud, 17 counts of communications fraud, one count of fraudulent use of personal information with over $100,000 or 30 or more victims, 10 counts of fraudulent use of personal information and one count of access to computer or electronic device without authority.
+Hillsborough State Attorney Andrew Warren filed 30 felony charges against 17-year-old Graham Clark this week for “scamming people across America” in connection with the Twitter hack that happened on July 15.
+The charges he’s facing include one count of organized fraud, 17 counts of communications fraud, one count of fraudulent use of personal information with over $100,000 or 30 or more victims, 10 counts of fraudulent use of personal information and one count of access to computer or electronic device without authority.

-Hillsborough County Jail records show the teen was booked into jail shortly after 6:30 a.m.
+Hillsborough County Jail records show Clark was booked into jail shortly after 6:30 a.m.
 Friday.

 Warren’s office says the scheme to defraud “stole the identities of prominent people” and “posted messages in their names directing victims to send Bitcoin” to accounts that were associated with the Tampa teen.
 According to the state attorney, the scheme reaped more than $100,000 in Bitcoin in just one day.